 Dr. Hugh J. Martin specializes in economics and management in media firms, encompassing varied digital and traditional media markets, including the effect of consumers' shift to digital media on content production - news, entertainment, music, movies, broadcasting and print.

-Understanding technological advancements are dictating great change in the journalism world, Martin orchestrated a conference in 2011, "Creating the Future: Manning Media in the Digital Age," in the E.W.
+Understanding technological advancements are dictating great change in the journalism world, Martin orchestrated a conference in 2011, "Creating the Future: Managing Media in the Digital Age," in the E.W.
 Scripps School of Journalism, bringing together scholars, business people and media members to discuss the challenges and opportunities created by mass media markets.
 The conference, sponsored by the Scripps College of Communication Center of Excellence, was a first step toward the creation of a media-focused program in entrepreneurship, strategic thinking and business problem-solving at Ohio University.

-Prior to his career in higher education, Martin served as a reporter and editor at the Tampa Tribune in Florida for 12 years.
+Martin served as a reporter and editor at the Tampa Tribune in Florida for 12 years.
 His published works include journal articles and book chapters on the economics of newspapers, diversified media firms, competition for advertising and journalistic labor markets.

 Martin is co-editor of the Journal of Media Economics, the leading scholarly journal in his field.
 The journal is international and publishes original research on economic and policy issues affecting mediated communication.
 The journal is ranked in both communication and economics by Journal Citation Reports, a database of the world's best scholarly journals.
 His co-editor is economist Nodir Adilov of Indiana University-Purdue University of Fort Wayne.